zdravkov/kendo-docs/api/web/scheduler.md

                         start: { type: "date", from: "Start" },
                         end: { type: "date", from: "End" },
                         description: { from: "Description" },
+                        recurrenceId: { from: "RecurrenceID" },
+                        recurrenceRule: { from: "RecurrenceRule" },
-                        recurrence: { from: "Recurrence" },
+                        recurrenceException: { from: "RecurrenceException" },
                         ownerId: { from: "OwnerID", defaultValue: 1 },
                         isAllDay: { type: "boolean", from: "IsAllDay" }
                     }